GRaynaud/ModalPINN_Python_code/README.md

 ## Files

 The main files are :
-- *ModalPINN_VortexShedding.py* : performs flow reconstruction using ModalPINN with dense or sparse data, possibly with out of synchronisation or delays (see the argument to the parser).
+- *ModalPINN_VortexShedding.py* : performs flow reconstruction using ModalPINN with dense or sparse data, possibly with out of synchronisation or gaussian noise (see the argument to the parser).
 It requires:
     - *Load_train_data_desync.py*:
         Python file containing functions that extract and prepare data for training and validation.
     - *NN_functions.py*: